EndPointCorp/end-point-blog/2020/12/02/svelte-a-compiled-js-framework.html.md

 You can learn more about the parameters that Svelte components expect in [the official documentation](https://svelte.dev/docs#Client-side_component_API).

 Another interesting aspect of setting up a Svelte app is that it uses [Rollup](https://rollupjs.org) as a module bundler by default.
 You can confirm this by looking at the `my-svelte-project/rollup.config.js` file that was created.
 If you prefer [Webpack](https://webpack.js.org/), Svelte also supports it.
-All you need to do to build with Webpack instead of Rollup is use this command when creating your app:
+All you need to do to build with Webpack-instead of Rollup is use this command when creating your app:

 ```bash
 npx degit sveltejs/template-webpack svelte-app